JuanPabloSerna/jps-alert-crud/README.md

 # Deploy
 ## Docker
 Build image with the command:
-docker build -t midocker .
+docker build -t jps-alert-crud .
 (The .
-It is because we are located where the Dockerfile is and midocker is the name that we are going to give the container)
+It is because we are located where the Dockerfile is and jps-alert-crud is the name that we are going to give the container)

 Check the image with the command: docker images

-And finally, execute the image with the command: docker run -it -p 8080:8080 midocker
+And finally, execute the image with the command: docker run --name jps-alert-crud -p 8080:8080 jps-alert-crud

+Tip: with upx library reduce the size of the image

 # Utils
 ## Postman Requests